chiefenne/Fusion_360_KINETIC-NC_Post-Processor/README.md

 # Fusion 360 KINETIC-NC Post-Processor

-> [!NOTE]
-> CNC-Step have also their own post-processor.
-It did not exist at the time when this post was coded.
-It can be found in the post library for Autodesk Fusion (https://cam.autodesk.com/hsmposts).
-You need to search for "kinetic" since the post is not shown when scrolling down (there are too many listed).
-After seraching for "kinetic" the most recent version of the official CNC-Step post can be downloaded.

 A modified Autodesk Fusion 360 post-processor for the [HIGH-Z S-720/T](https://www.cnc-step.de/cnc-fraese-high-z-s-720t-kugelgewindetrieb-720x420mm) milling machine running the [KINETIC-NC](https://www.cnc-step.de/cnc-software/kinetic-nc-netzwerk-steuerungssoftware/) software, which both are from [CNC-Step](https://www.cnc-step.de).

 Autodesk Fusion post-processors are written in JavaScript and the documentation of the existing classes, functions, etc. is described in the [Autodesk CAM Post Processor Documentation](https://cam.autodesk.com/posts/reference/index.html).

-The post processor is based on the classical format [RS-274D](https://en.wikipedia.org/wiki/G-code) better known as  [G-code](https://en.wikipedia.org/wiki/G-code).
-The original version of this RS-274D implementation for the FUSION 360 post-processor comes from [Benezan Electronics](http://www.benezan-electronics.de/index.html "Click to open Benezan Electronics").
-You can download their post-processor [here](http://www.benezan-electronics.de/downloads/Autodesk_HSM_beamicon2.zip).
-For convenience I saved a [copy](Autodesk_HSM_beamicon2.cps "Click to open Autodesk_HSM_beamicon2.cps") in this repository.

-The reason why the Benezan post-processor works for the KINETIC-NC software is that the KINETIC-NC software is based on the BEAMICON2 software of Benezan.

-Thus, above postprocessor ran successfully in FUSION 360 and produced proper G-code for the KINETIC-NC software.
-This in turn controls the HIGH-Z S-720/T machine.

 I made some modifications to the post-processor in order to make it more convenient for my typical operations.
-Be aware that the modifications are tested only the KINETIC-NC software.
+Be aware that the modifications are tested only the KINETIC-NC software an my personal machine.
 KINETIC-NC supports an additional set of specific commands which are not part of the RS-274D standard.
-There is also a macro language featurem, which can be used to automate recurring tasks.
+There is also a macro language feature, which can be used to automate recurring tasks.

 Adding some commands to the post-processor is quite easy (after the obligatory learning curve).
-Only two - already existing - functions are employed.
+Mainly two functions are from the post API employed.
 The main function needed is [**writeln()**](https://cam.autodesk.com/posts/reference/classPostProcessor.html#aeb90bf455982d43746741f6dce58279c) which comes with the Autodesk JavaScript API.
 The second one is **writeComment()** which is a wrapper around **writeln()** that just adds brackets before and after the text (this is the comment format understood by KINETIC-NC).

+A third function written by myself **safeStartPositionChiefenne()** is used to go to a "safe" start position.
+In my setups I have most of the time a situation where my workpiece coordinate system is G54.
+Further I clamp the stock so that I can safely approach the G54 origin via x-coordinate being at 0 and then going along the y-axis.
+The spindel is typically left in z zero.

 ## Features